dell/csm-docs/content/docs/secure/encryption/release/_index.md

 ### New Features/Changes

-- [#1359 - [FEATURE]: Add Support for OpenShift Container Platform (OCP) 4.16 ](https://github.com/dell/csm/issues/1359)
+- Supports the latest version of CSM.

 ### Fixed Issues

+There are no fixed issues in this release.

+### Known Issues

-There are no issues fixed in this release.
+There are no known issues in this release.